-Notice is hereby given that the 2015 Annual Meeting of Shareholders of KCAP Financial, Inc. ("we," "KCAP Financial" or the "Company") will be held at the Penn Club, 30 West 44th Street, New York, New York 10036 on Monday, May 21, 2015 at 9:30 a.m., local time, for the following purposes, all of which are more completely set forth in the accompanying proxy statement:
+Notice is hereby given that the 2016 Annual Meeting of Shareholders of KCAP Financial, Inc. ("we," "KCAP Financial" or the "Company") will be held at the office of the Company, 295 Madison Avenue, 6th Floor, New York, New York 10017, on Tuesday, May 3, 2016 at 9:30 a.m., local time, for the following purposes, all of which are more completely set forth in the accompanying proxy statement:

-- 1. To elect as directors two director nominees identified in the proxy statement, each for a term of three years; - 2.
+- 1. To elect as directors three director nominees identified in the proxy statement, each for a term of three years; - 2.
 To approve, in a non-binding vote, the compensation paid to the Company's named executive officers; - 3.
-To ratify the selection of Ernst & Young LLP as the independent registered public accountant of the Company for the fiscal year ending December 31, 2015; and - 4.
+To ratify the selection of Ernst & Young LLP as the independent registered public accountant of the Company for the fiscal year ending December 31, 2016; and - 4.
 To transact such other business as may properly come before the meeting.

-Important notice regarding the availability of proxy materials for the shareholder meeting to be held on May 21, 2015: The proxy statement and 2014 annual report are available at www.proxyvote.com.
+Important notice regarding the availability of proxy materials for the shareholder meeting to be held on May 3, 2016: The proxy statement and 2015 annual report are available at www.proxyvote.com.

-It is expected that the Notice of Annual Meeting, this proxy statement and the form of proxy card will first be mailed to shareholders on or about April 7, 2015.
-The Company's 2014 Annual Report on Form 10-K for the year ended December 31, 2014 accompanies this proxy statement.
-On or about April 7, 2015, the Company will also begin mailing a Notice of Internet Availability of KCAP Financial's Proxy Materials to shareholders informing them that this proxy statement, the Annual Report on Form 10-K for the year ended December 31, 2014, and voting instructions are available online.
+On or about March 24, 2016, the Company will begin mailing a Notice of Internet Availability of KCAP Financial's Proxy Materials to shareholders informing them that this proxy statement, the Annual Report on Form 10-K for the year ended December 31, 2015, and voting instructions are available online.
 As more fully described in that Notice, all shareholders may choose to access proxy materials on the Internet or may request to receive paper copies of the proxy materials.

-Shareholders of record at the close of business on April 7, 2015 are entitled to notice of and to vote at the 2015 Annual Meeting of Shareholders and any adjournments or postponements thereof.
+Shareholders of record at the close of business on March 18, 2016 are entitled to notice of and to vote at the 2016 Annual Meeting of Shareholders and any adjournments or postponements thereof.